Garden Word of the Day

 In 2015, a new fungal disease of live oaks appeared in southern California.
 That disease is called foamy bark canker.
 The fungi responsible, Geosmithia pallida, are transmitted by western oak bark beetles (Pseudopityophthorus pubipennis).

 Drought- and water-stressed trees are susceptible to countless pests and diseases.
 Physical injuries and pest feeding all leave holes in the bark.
 Healthy trees can protect themselves, but weakened trees cannot.

 Western oak bark beetle

 By itself, this small (2 mm) bark beetle is more of a pest than a threat.
 Bark beetles burrow under the bark, creating a gallery of tunnels that cross the wood grain.
 Female beetles lay their eggs in tiny pockets that are perpendicular to these tunnels and the larva feed and tunnel their way to adulthood.
 These pests can certainly weaken a tree, but healthy trees are generally able to survive.
-However, just as elm bark beetles carry the devastating Dutch elm disease, which killed 75-90% of the global elm tree population, this fungal disease may prove to be a serious threat to coastal live oaks and almond trees in the Bay Area.
+However, just as elm bark beetles carry the devastating Dutch elm disease, which killed 75-90% of the global elm tree population, this fungal disease may prove to be a serious threat to coastal live oaks and almond trees in San Jose, California.

 Symptoms of foamy bark canker